You’ve loved it forever. You know that with deliberate study and practice, you could become a better writer and get published.

 Skillful Feedback that Builds You Up & Makes You Better.
 We practice skillful feedback focuses on what works, so that your early ideas have the strength to become brilliant stories.

 Membership in Centered + the Story Intensive Private Forum.
-Receive free access to our private writer’s forum, Centered, to enjoy as much as you wish during your semester.
+Receive free access to our private writer’s forum, Centered.

 Reading Assignments that Sharpen Your Writing.
 Move through the course’s fiction anthology, beautifully typeset and ready to print at your local shop or view on any device.